|

 was equally good to meet Gary & Pat Walker

-was good to meet Pastor Bruce Brown of Vancouver
+it was good to meet Pastor Bruce Brown of Vancouver

 Native Pentecostal Church.
 I met one of his associate